Useful info

 Find a space and roll out your mat, place any props close by and store bags and outdoor clothing in a safe place.

-Switch your phones ringer off.
+Switch your phone’s ringer off.

 Equipment - What You'll Need

-Wear comfortable, loose or stretchy clothing, bring a blanket or a jacket to keep you warm during relaxation.
+Wear comfortable, loose or stretchy clothing, and bring a blanket or a jacket to keep you warm during relaxation.

-There are lots of Yoga props available these days, if you turn up with the above you won’t go wrong and you can always add to your collection as you go.
+There are lots of Yoga props available these days.
+If you turn up with the above, you won’t go wrong, and you can always add to your collection as you go.

 Bring an open mind to your Yoga class